-There is a farmer's market with organic produce, flowers, fish, bread and soups, on Mondays from 2-4:30pm at 2nd Street and Santa Maria Street, followed by live music at La Palapa Mexican Cafe from 5-7pm.
+There is a farmer's market with organic produce, flowers, fish, bread and soups, on Mondays from 2-4:30pm at 2nd Street and Santa Maria Street, with live music at 5pm, and even glass-blowing demonstrations!
+A Sunday at the end of October is Oktoberfest, with live music.

 For a long walk, head over to Elfin Forest, where a boardwalk over shrubland gives you great views of Morro Rock and the bay.